 Notes

-- Pork: I used pork belly for a good balance of meat and fat.
-You can also use a well-marbled pork butt/shoulder or pork ribs.
+- Pork: I used pork belly because it has a good balance of meat and fat.
+You can use pork butt or shoulder if you're looking for less fat, or pork ribs for a different texture.

-- Sautéed shrimp paste (Ginisang bagoong alamang): It is a savory, umami-rich condiment that will flavor the dish.
-Get the sautéed variety rather than the pink/raw version.
+- Sautéed shrimp paste: This is a savory, umami-rich condiment that will flavor the dish.
+Get the sautéed variety or ginisang bagoong guisado (typically enjoyed with green mangoes) at your local Asian store rather than the pink/raw version.

 Vanessa